 On June 21, a federal judge in the Western District of Wisconsin accepted a Stipulated Final Judgment and Order (Stipulated Judgment) based on an agreement between the CFPB and the bankruptcy trustee of a now defunct mortgage relief law firm.
 The Stipulated Judgment comes three years after the CFPB filed its initial complaint against the mortgage relief law firm in July 2014, seeking injunctive and monetary relief.
 View the Enforcement Watch blog post.

 The consumer finance industry is heading toward uncertainty with the current administration promising to loosen regulation.
 ACI’s 29th Consumer Finance Class Actions & Litigation conference will address the uncertainties by providing new and emerging trends as well as topics affecting consumer finance litigation and class actions.
 Sabrina Rose-Smith, partner in Goodwin’s Financial Industry and Consumer Financial Services Litigation practices, will serve as co-chair of this conference and will be a speaker on the “Consumer Finance Class Action Litigation and Settlement Trends and New and Emerging Procedural Consideration Including Ascertainability of Class and Class Members, Offers in Judgment, and More” panel.
-For additional information, please visit the event website.

 Jamie Fleckner, partner in Goodwin’s Financial Industry practice and Chair of its ERISA Litigation practice, will be speaking in an upcoming Strafford live webinar, “ERISA Breach of Fiduciary Duty Class Actions: Avoiding and Defending Claims Against Companies and Fiduciaries.”
 The panel will provide guidance to counsel for plan fiduciaries and companies on avoiding and defending ERISA class claims that allege breach of fiduciary duty related to the selection and administration of investment plans.